Skip to Content

 Types of bilateral hearing loss

-There are two types of bilateral hearing loss, these are sensorineural and conductive.
+There are two types of bilateral hearing loss: sensorineural and conductive.
 In short, sensorineural hearing loss occurs when the tiny hair cells in the inner ear or the auditory nerve, which transmits sound to the brain, are damaged.

 This type of hearing loss is typically caused by the natural ageing process or prolonged exposure to loud noises.